 The (paternal P1) father is two individual male Deep Chunks.
 Deep Chunk is a long IBL Hashplant indica from Afghanistan introduced and inbred by Tom Hill.
 Since getting Deep Chunk about a decade ago I have inbred her 3 or 4 times, leaning towards the larger sized and larger yielding purple phenotypes with the greatest resin production.
 I originally got these DC seeds from my old buddy “Moonshineman” (Jay) who got them directly from Tom Hill.

-The Chunky Cherry Thai’s potency will be severe, and likely on the super spacy side as well.
+The Chunky Cherry Thai’s potency is severe, and on the very spacy side as well.
 Peeps that get paranoid from some sativas should approach this one with caution the first time trying her out.
-A lot of fun is what I think the hightype will be, hell I’m a super-Thai fan and there are two of the best Thai strains I’ve ever had in this cross.
+A lot of fun is what this variety is, hell I’m a super-Thai fan and there are two of the best Thai strains I’ve ever had in this cross.
 It took me the first half of 2019 to select the Cherry Thai female P1 mother for this cross, and the Deep Chunk were selected for resin production, size, yield, and purple expressions.

 SPECIAL GROWING INSTRUCTIONS:

 The Chunky Cherry Thai is a true exotic and a must have for any true connoisseur, in my opinion.
 Stupendous possibilities here.
-Many of you may remember one of my older crosses the Chunky Cherry Malawi, and this one should be a more potent and more tasty/smelly version of that.
-I would for sure try and only flower clones of these in containers, as seedling plants may prove to be seriously unruly in containers, and clones are always more potent when grown in containers than seedling plants.
+Many of you may remember one of my older crosses the Chunky Cherry Malawi, and this one is a more potent and more tasty/smelly version of that.
+I would for sure try and only flower clones of these in containers, as seedling plants may prove to be seriously unruly in containers, and clones are always more potent when grown in containers than seedling plants, in my experience.